-There have been no significant changes to the Company's disclosure controls and procedures and internal controls over financial reporting that occurred during the year ended December 31, 2017 that have materially affected, or are reasonably likely to materially affect, the Company's disclosure controls and procedures and internal control over financial reporting.
+There have been no significant changes to the Company's disclosure controls and procedures and internal controls over financial reporting that occurred during the three month period ended March 31, 2018 that have materially affected, or are reasonably likely to materially affect, the Company's disclosure controls and procedures and internal control over financial reporting.

-The Audit and Governance Committees of the Company have reviewed this MD&A and the audited consolidated financial statements for the year ended December 31, 2017, and the Company's board of directors approved these documents prior to their release.
+The Audit and Governance Committees of the Company have reviewed this MD&A and the unaudited consolidated financial statements for the three-month period ended March 31, 2018, and the Company's board of directors approved these documents prior to their release.